 As the most comprehensive way to quickly transform a smile, porcelain veneers have become extremely popular in recent years.
 In fact, if you’ve ever noticed that your favorite celebrity suddenly seems to have perfect teeth, we guarantee that porcelain veneers were used.
 As more and more people are choosing to invest in their smiles, you probably even know someone who has had this treatment done.

-Still, since veneers have been around a long time, there are some myths and outdated perceptions of the treatment that may prevent you from considering veneers’ potential benefits.
+Still, even though veneers have been around a long time, there are some myths and outdated perceptions of the treatment that may prevent you from considering veneers’ potential benefits.

 Myth 1 – Porcelain veneers make your teeth look big and artificial.